kibook/s1kd-tools/tools/s1kd-aspp/README.md

 Generate display text for applicability statements.

 -l
-Treat input (stdin or arguments) as lists of filenames of modules, rather than modules themselves.
+Treat input (stdin or arguments) as lists of filenames of objects, rather than objects themselves.

 -p
 Preprocess applicability statements to produce "presentation"